toastisme/dials_browser_rlv/README.md

 - Hover over sample to see the unit cell
 - Hover over beam to see the beam direction, and wavelength (if monochromatic)
 - Compare calculated reflections of current model against observed reflections

-## Limitations
-- Currently displays only the first experiment in the .expt file
+- View multiple experiments (within the same .expt file)